-Palak, which most people incorrectly refer to as saag in the U.S., is simply spinach.
-The cooking process is similar, but often we'll eat this dish with homemade cheese or paneer.
-That's what I have perfected for you in my pressure cooker below.
-I have added two ingredients (dried fenugreek and cornmeal) that we traditionally add to our saag to thicken it up a bit.
-While I do add a bit of cashew cream now to my palak paneer, keep in mind we typically add no cream - that's more of a classic restaurant tweak.
-Totally fine, but for our homestyle tastes - the cleaner the better.
+I have now perfected Palak Paneer in the Instant Pot.
+I added two ingredients (dried fenugreek and cornmeal) that we traditionally add to our mustard greens to thicken it up a bit.
+While I do add a bit of heavy dairy or cashew cream now to my palak paneer, keep in mind we typically add no cream - that's more of a classic restaurant tweak.

 Instant Pot Palak Paneer, Curried Spinach with Paneer *